abondar24/LuceneDemo/README.md

 2. Index Tuning (itc) - Tuned indexing
 3. File Indexer (fic) - Add a new file to index.
 4. Term Query (tqc) - Make a search in index by term.
+5. Search (sc) - Make a search by word.

 ##Build and run